neurodebian/neurodebian/sphinx/booth_sfn2010.rst

 Debian-based systems are the preferred Linux environment
 --------------------------------------------------------

-The overwhelming majority of visitors running any Linux flavor used a Debian-based operating system -- including Debian_ itself, Ubuntu_ and sidux/apttosid_.
+The overwhelming majority of visitors running some Linux flavor used a Debian-based operating system -- including Debian_ itself, Ubuntu_ and sidux/apttosid_.
 Especially people using Python for research purposes seem to prefer the comprehensive support of Python modules in Debian, whereas e.g. R_